-Concentration risk means greater risk of loss related to an inadequately distributed portfolio of assets or/and liabilities.
+Concentration risk means greater risk of loss related to an inadequately distributed portfolio of assets or/ and liabilities.
 Concentration risk mainly concerns market and credit risks related to investment portfolios of single counterparties.

-The table below provides an overview of the concentration of market and credit risk in five greater single counterparties and financial classes as at 31.12.2015:
+The below table provides an overview of the concentration of market and credit risk in five greater single counterparties and financial classes as at 31.12.2016: